Luce County, Michigan

 Luce County (/luːs/ LOOS) is a county located in the Upper Peninsula in the U.S. state of Michigan.
-As of the 2020 Census, the population was 5,339, making it the second-least populous county in Michigan (behind Keweenaw County).
+As of the 2020 census, the population was 5,339, making it the second-least populous county in Michigan (behind Keweenaw County).
 The county seat is Newberry, Luce County's only incorporated community.
 The county was set off and organized in 1887 and named after former Michigan Governor Cyrus G. Luce.
 In 2002, Newberry was designated as the moose capital of Michigan by the state legislature.
+Luce County is served by The Newberry News, a weekly community newspaper that began in 1886.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 1912 sqmi, of which 899 sqmi is land and 1013 sqmi (53%) is water.
 Luce County is part of the Upper Peninsula of Michigan.
 It has a northern border with Canada across Lake Superior.

 McMillan Township, the largest municipality in Michigan by land area (at 588.78 sqmi of total land area), is part of Luce County.